 Why Tight Tolerances Matter

-For engineers designing assemblies, consistency is everything.
-So, in an assembly if multiple springs are used, and one spring delivers slightly more force than another, it can create uneven load distribution across components, causing low performance and possible failure.
+When springs are designed for use in assemblies, consistency is everything.
+If one spring delivers slightly more force than another, it can create uneven load distribution across components.

 - Misalignment in assemblies